How to identify and help students with eating disorders.

 - Increased absenteeism from class.

 As an education provider, there are some signs which will be less obvious from your perspective.
-These include things such as;
+These include things such as the following.

 - Depression, anxiety and even self-harm.
 These could also be indicators of other issues.